Privacy and Digital Millennium Copyright Act (“DMCA”) Policy

 13. Governing Law & Jurisdiction.

-By using the Website, you agree that the laws of the State of Washington shall govern any disputes, without regard to its conflict of laws principles, including privacy or defamation issues or other concerns.
-Further, you agree that the courts of King County, Washington will have jurisdiction over all matters arising out of or related to the use of the Website.
+By using the Websites, you agree that the laws of the State of Washington shall govern any disputes, without regard to its conflict of laws principles, including privacy or defamation issues or other concerns.
+Further, you agree that the courts of King County, Washington will have jurisdiction over all matters arising out of or related to the use of the Websites.

 14. Contact Us.